2018 Opus One, Napa Valley, California, USA

 Antonio Galloni, Vinous.com (January 2022)

 Deep, lustrous crimson – with a pale rim!
 Nose of warmth and ripeness but not heaviness.
-As though from a ripe Bordeaux vintage but then the tannins are so much riper than on most red bordeaux.
+It's as though from a ripe Bordeaux vintage, but then the tannins are so much riper than on most red Bordeaux.
 Tangy freshness on the finish – one can only guess at the number of sessions in the tasting room that went into this blend!
-(Interesting to see more Petit Verdot than Merlot or Cabernet Franc.)
+(Seeing more Petit Verdot than Merlot or Cabernet Franc is interesting.)
 Some delicacy, which I'm sure was the aim.
 Quite bordelais but so much more accessible.
 With impressive persistence.
 Neat, minerally and fine-boned.

 Drink 2021 - 2035